rust-lang/simpleinfra/terragrunt/modules/ci-runners/README.md

   click on a codebuild project (2c or 4c, etc.) and connect the AWS account to the GitHub app manually.
 If successful, you should see the following message:
   `Your account is successfully connected by using an AWS managed GitHub App.`
+- Ask the AWS support to increase the default 45 minutes timeout for the CodeBuild projects on new AWS accounts.

 ## Delay